Whether stories should be broken down into sub-tasks is a topic that arises from time to time.

 User stories are essential components of an Agile approach.
 They should encourage Agile Teams and team members to talk about requirements, rather than just writing about them.

-If you’d like to explore User Stories further, including the application of advanced User Story techniques for Product Backlog Grooming, decomposition and splitting, then take a look at our 2-day Agile Analysis & User Story Workshop.
+If you’d like to explore User Stories further, including the application of advanced User Story techniques for Product Backlog Refinement, decomposition and splitting, then take a look at our 2-day Agile Analysis & User Story Workshop.